-When an egg is submerged in cold water, and the insides are warmer than the water, the pores are then open and pull bacteria in from the outside.
+When an egg is submerged in cold water, and the insides are warmer than the water, the pores open and pull bacteria in from the outside.
 So, now that the bloom is gone, the bacteria can easily pass into the portion of the egg you plan to consume.

 Using Water to Clean Your Fresh Eggs

 Most chicken lovers can’t stand how beautiful their hens’ eggs are.
-We marvel at them, take pictures of them, probably post them on instagram.
+We marvel at them, take pictures of them, probably post them on Instagram.
 But there’s nothing worse than an egg that got kicked around in droppings, dirty water, or plain ole pooped on.

-In any of these situations, you just simply have to wash the egg.
+In any of these situations, you have to wash the egg.
 If you’d crack an egg open, and the contents came in contact with the outer shell, you could easily introduce bacteria to your food.

 When your egg is full of poo, follow this method of cleaning it: